Oak Lawn (Washington, D.C.): 20th-21st centuries

 The Washington Hilton, Universal South Building, and Universal North Building, built between 1956 and 1965.

-In 1952 the companies announced plans for a twelve-story office building to be constructed on a one-acre (0.4 ha) portion of the property at the corner of Connecticut and Florida Avenues.
+In 1952 the companies announced plans for a twelve-story office building to be constructed on a 1 acre portion of the property at the corner of Connecticut and Florida Avenues.
 The architect chosen for the project, Leroy L. Werner, had designed a "park at your desk" office building at 1625 I Street NW which featured an indoor parking ramp, gradually rising inside the structure.
 The new building was to be designed similarly and include around 600 parking spaces.
 Cafritz and Tompkins also planned on constructing an additional office building and hotel.
-At the time, the previous 10-acre site had been reduced to around 7.5 acres (3 ha) after T Street was extended through the property.
+At the time, the previous 10 acre site had been reduced to around 7.5 acre after T Street was extended through the property.
 While preparing the site for construction, the remaining trees on Oak Lawn, including the Treaty Oak which was estimated to be 350–400 years old and was decaying, were felled.